actions-on-google/dialogflow-facts-about-google-nodejs/README.md

-# Actions on Google Facts about Google Sample using Node.js
+# Actions on Google: Facts about Google Sample using Node.js

 This is a knowledgable Assistant app that shares interesting facts about Google.
 The sample introduces advanced features like custom entities, contexts,